 In addition to individual seed varieties, True Leaf Market also offers assortment bundles, kits and supplies.
 They also carry many other seeds and gardening supplies.

-While in other years, I’ve recommended Johnny’s for their wide selection of non-gmo seeds and their commitment to the Safe Seed Pledge, Johnny’s has not been treating home gardeners well in the current growing season.
-Their site has been closed to home gardeners, while they’ve been filling orders for commercial growers.
-If your desire is to grow microgreens at home to feed your family during the off-season, you’re out of luck with Johnny’s.
+While in other years, I’ve recommended Johnny’s for their wide selection of non-gmo seeds and their commitment to the Safe Seed Pledge, During the covid lock downs in 2021 Johnny’s closed their site, temporarily to home gardeners while they’ve been filling orders for commercial growers.
+They changed this policy in 2022 and opened their catalog to home gardeners once again.

 The Johnny’s site is a wealth of growing information for commercial growers though, so if you are considering a microgreen commercial operation, Johnny’s website is a great resource.

-If you are a home gardener who wants to fill your salad bowl and grow a little extra for neighbors and friends, I suggest skipping Johnny’s this year and focusing your seed gathering efforts on seed companies like True Leaf Market, who left their website open to home growers while still filling commercial orders.
+If you are a home gardener who wants to fill your salad bowl and grow a little extra for neighbors and friends, Johnny’s carries a few varieties of microgreens that aren’t available any where else.

 Here’s a little background information about Johnny’s